chengwenhe/copus-segmentation-framework/README.md

 demo <- run_demo_observation(325)
 ```

-This prints the final consecutive instructional segments, plots the segmentation timeline, and stores the complete output in `demo`.
+This prints the final consecutive instructional segments and the detected segment timeline graph, and stores the complete output in `demo`.

 Useful outputs include: